LLNL/scr/scripts/python/scrjob/remoteexec/README.md

 The steps below describe how to add a new remote execution class.

 ## Define a new remote execution class
-One can add support for a new remote execution by extending the `RemoteExec` class and implementing the required interface.
+One can add support for a new remote execution class by extending the `RemoteExec` class and implementing the required interface.
 See the `RemoteExec` class in `remoteexec.py` for the interface definitions that one must implement, e.g.: